2019/2020 Competency-Based Task/Competency List for Criminal Justice I (8702/36 weeks, 140 hours)

 Exploring the Courts

-- Identify organizational structure and responsibilities of federal, state, and local courts.
+- Identify the organizational structure and responsibilities of federal, state, and local courts.

 - Define bail, arraignment, preliminary hearing, grand jury, indictment, true bill vs. no bill, and trial in a criminal case.

-- Describe the roles of the judge, bailiff, prosecuting attorney, defense attorney, and jury.
+- Describe the roles of the judge, bailiff, prosecuting attorney, defense attorney, victim/witness advocate, and jury.

 - Describe professional demeanor in court.